 Discover the diverse cultural and literary worlds of Brazil, Portugal, and the Portuguese-speaking countries of Africa and Asia.

-The Portuguese program in the Department of German and Romance Languages and Literatures offers not only three levels of language training, but also a growing number of courses on literature, as well as the culture and civilization of Brazil.
+The Portuguese program in the Department of German and Romance Languages and Literatures offers three levels of language training and a growing number of courses on literature, culture, and Brazilian civilization.

-Currently, Johns Hopkins offers Portuguese as a third language option in the Romance Languages major, and the Program in Latin American Studies offers a minor with a focus on Portuguese language and Brazilian culture.
-Students interested in pursuing Portuguese as a language of concentration should speak with the director of Portuguese undergraduate studies.
+Portuguese is an option in the Romance Languages major, and the Program in Latin American Studies offers a minor with a focus on Portuguese language and Brazilian culture.

 portuguese News & Announcements